-- Does the backup software run on all the operating systems you use?
+- Does the backup software run on all the operating systems my family uses?

-- What happens when you delete a file from your device?
+- What happens when I delete a file from my device?
 Does it stay in the backup?
 How long?

-- How many of your devices can you can back up?
+- How many of my family’s devices can I back up?